Essential Facts about Midwives

 Midwives & Birth in the United States

-- The American College of Nurse-Midwives (ACNM) is the professional association representing certified nurse-midwives (CNMs) and certified midwives (CMs).
-According to the American Midwifery Certification Board, there are 12,695 CNMs/CMs.1 The vast majority of midwives in the United States are CNMs/CMs.
+- The American College of Nurse-Midwives (ACNM) is the professional association representing certified nurse-midwives (CNMs) and certified midwives (CMs) in the United States.
+According to the American Midwifery Certification Board, there are 13,071 CNMs and 84 CMs.1 The vast majority of midwives in the United States are CNMs.

-- In 2010, CNMs/CMs attended 312,129 births—a slight decline in total births, but a slight increase in percentage of births compared to 2009.
-This represents 93% of all midwife-attended births, 11.6% of all vaginal births, and 7.8% of total births.2 (2010 is the most recent year for which final birth data are available from the National Center for Health Statistics.)
+- In 2011, CNMs/CMs attended 309,514 births—a slight decline in total births, but a stable percentage of all US births and a slight increase in percentage of vaginal births compared to 2010.
+In 2011, CNMs/CMs attended 92.2% of all midwife-attended births, 11.7% of all vaginal births, and 7.8% of total US births.2 (2011 is the most recent year for which final birth data are available from the National Center for Health Statistics.)

 - CNMs are licensed, independent health care providers with prescriptive authority in all 50 states, the District of Columbia, American Samoa, Guam, and Puerto Rico.
 CNMs are defined as primary care providers under federal law.

 - Because CM is a newer, equivalent pathway to midwifery, it is not yet reflected in all state legislatures.
 CMs are authorized to practice in Delaware, Missouri, New Jersey, New York, and Rhode Island.
 CMs have prescription-writing authority in New York.

 - While midwives are well-known for attending births, 53.3% of CNMs/CMs identify reproductive care and 33.1% identify primary care as main responsibilities in their full-time positions.
 Examples include annual exams, writing prescriptions, basic nutrition counseling, parenting education, patient education, and reproductive health visits.3